opencontainers/image-tools/man/oci-image-tool-unpack.1.md

 **--type**=""
   Type of the file to unpack.
 If unset, oci-image-tool will try to auto-detect the type.
 One of "imageLayout,image"

+**--platform**=""
+  The platform contains os and arch.
+Filter manifests according to the conditions provided.
+  Only applicable if reftype is index.

 # EXAMPLES
 ```
 $ skopeo copy docker://busybox oci:busybox-oci